 This has long been a franchise about absolutely ridiculous action set pieces, absurdly complex visual effects, and characters that consistently made the wrong, but most adventurous, decisions.
 We can only hope that the fifth entry, which introduces Javier Bardem’s bad guy, starts a whole new, exciting chapter.

 Blade Runner 2049 (October 6)

 The first ‘Blade Runner’ is one of the finest science fiction films ever made.
-Making a sequel to it, particularly one decades later, is going to be no easy task, but if anyone is going to be up to it, it’s ‘Arrival’ and ‘Sicario’ director Denis Villeneuve, who was handpicked by original director Ridley Scott to revisit this world.
+Making a sequel to it decades later is going to be no easy task, but if anyone is going to be up to it, it’s ‘Arrival’ and ‘Sicario’ director Denis Villeneuve, who was handpicked by original director Ridley Scott to revisit this world.